Follow TV Tropes

 • While en route to unlock the Hell Temple, at one point you get taken to the "Burning Cavern".
 It's an offshoot of the Inferno Cavern featuring only a lava pit that goes on forever and ever and ever, unless you figure out the obscure solution to the next puzzle.

 • The infamous "don't read this again" tablet in the Mausoleum of the Giants.
 When you first read it, it warns you not to read it again or else you will "suffer the pain of death."
 It's not joking.
 Reading the tablet again not only heralds the trap sound, it increases the game's difficulty permanently.
-In the PC version, there are also three giant glowing red skulls that faces you momentarily (pictured above) before shattering.
+In the PC version, there are also three giant glowing red skulls that face you momentarily (pictured above) before shattering.

 • That horrifying sound that plays when you're under the effect of a life-draining attack, such as the Anubis death beams, as well as Viy's and Palenque's Collision Damage.